Failure To Protect

 Well, nobody wants to be friends with me.

-One time, I almost told my mom what was going on at Parker Elementary.
-But then I got scared that she would say it’s my fault because I don’t know how to make friends.
-So, I just keep it to myself.
-Every morning, right before I walk into school, I get the worst stomach ache you could ever have.
-It feels like a bunch of hot rocks are playing foosball in my stomach.
+One time, I almost told her what was going on at Parker Elementary.
+But that would make her worry about me.
+So I keep it to myself.
+Every morning, right before I walk into school, I get the worst stomachache you could ever have.
+Even worse than the time I got food poisoning.

-If my mom knew about Kenya spitting in my face, it would be one hot mess.
-She’s usually very professional, but if she found out what was really going on, she would turn straight ghetto and go off on everybody at the school.
-Then she’d end up in jail and I’d have to go into foster care.
-That’s what happened to my friend Trey in first grade when his mom slapped the cashier at Walmart.
+If my mom found out about Kiya spitting in my face and posting all that nasty stuff about me on Instagram, it would be one hot mess.
+She’s usually very professional, but if she knew the truth, she would turn straight ghetto and go off on everybody at the school.
+Then she’d end up in jail, and I’d have to go into foster care.
+That’s what happened to my friend Trey in first grade when his mother slapped the cashier at Walmart.

-Okay, I wouldn’t really have to go into foster care.
+Okay, I wouldn’t have to go into foster care for real.
 I would probably have to go live with my granny in Oakland or my Uncle Marcus in Atlanta.